10 romantic waterfalls to visit this Valentine’s Day

 5. Morans Falls, Lamington National Park

-If you’re looking for the perfect spot to exhale and reflect on an amazing Valentine’s Day, head to Morans Falls in the afternoon.
-It’s just a 1.5hr drive from the Gold Coast, or a 2hr road trip from Brisbane.
+If you’re looking for the perfect spot to exhale and reflect, head to Morans Falls in Lamington National Park.
+Located in the heritage-listed Gwandana Rainforests, it’s just a one and a half hour drive from the Gold Coast, or a two hour road trip from Brisbane.